 A total of fifty-three to fifty-seven (53-57) credits as follows:

 - Six upper-level courses; at least four of which must have an associated lab experience.
 Normally four of the six courses used to satisfy these requirements must be taken within the Biology Department at Rhodes.
-Four credits of Research in Biology (451 or 452) can satisfy one upper-level course with lab requirement.
-Courses taught outside the department that can satisfy upper level course requirements for the biology major, subject to the limit indicated above, are Chem 416, Chem 414 (Chem 414 with BMB 310 may satisfy a course with lab requirement), ENVS 260, ENVS 270, Neur 270 (Neur 270 with Neur 350 may satisfy a course with lab requirement), and certain courses approved by the Department Chair for transfer credit.
+Four credits of BIOL 451 or 452 (Research in Biology) can satisfy one upper-level course with lab requirement.
+Courses taught outside the department that can satisfy upper level course requirements for the Biology major, subject to the limit indicated above, include certain courses approved by the Department Chair for transfer credit and the following:

 Students, in consultation with their advisers, should select a diversity of upper level courses, thereby gaining experience in different areas of biology.
 Satisfying the prerequisites for courses is the student’s responsibility; however, in special circumstances, students with advance permission of the instructor may enroll in a course without meeting prerequisites.